TejasM/quickstarts/travel-spring/README.md

 Configure Maven
 ---------------

-If you have not yet done so, you must Configure Maven before testing the quickstarts.
+1. If you have not yet done so, you must Configure Maven before testing the quickstarts.
+2. Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+3. Open a command line and navigate to the root of the JBoss server directory.
+4. The following shows the command line to start the server with the web profile:

+        For Linux:   JBOSS_HOME/bin/standalone.sh
+        For Windows: JBOSS_HOME\bin\standalone.bat

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
 ---------------